driftluo/nat-traversal-demo/README.md

 ### How to Use

+Please note the following:
+1. **stun_server's eth0 subnet** is consistent with **nat1_gateway's eth1**/**nat2_gateway's eth1**.
+2. **peer1's eth0 subnet** is consistent with **nat1_gateway's eth0** subnet.
+3. **peer2's eth0 subnet** is consistent with **nat2_gateway's eth0** subnet.

+Generally, the initialization order of network interfaces in Compose is consistent with the configuration file, but inconsistencies may occur sometimes.
+If the Compose environment does not meet the above assumptions, this environment is problematic and requires a restart or manual reconfiguration of the iptable NAT settings to match the current environment.

+Here is the operation process:

 1. Start the Environment and Run the STUN Server `nat-traversal`
 ```bash
 # Start all Docker containers